sthiede/Comparative_Genomics/day1_afternoon/README.md

 **2. Map your reads against a finished reference genome using [BWA](http://bio-bwa.sourceforge.net/bwa.shtml "BWA manual")**

-BWA is one of the several and a very good example of read mappers that are based on Burrows-Wheeler transform algorithm.
+BWA is one of the several read mappers that are based on Burrows-Wheeler transform algorithm.
 If you feel like challenging yourselves, you can read BWA paper [here](http://bioinformatics.oxfordjournals.org/content/25/14/1754.short)

-Read Mapping is a time-consuming step that involves searching the reference and aligning millions of reads.
+Read Mapping is a time-consuming step that involves searching the reference and finding the optimal location for the aligninent for millions of reads.
 Creating an index file of reference sequence for quick lookup/search operations significantly decreases the time required for read alignment.

 >i.
 To create BWA index of Reference, you need to run following command.